 If you’re moving into a new house soon, congratulations!
 It’s an exciting time, but it can also be a lot of work.
-You might be wondering what you actually need to clean in your new home and what you can skip cleaning.
+You might be wondering what you actually need to clean in your new home and what you can skip cleaning to save yourself some work during this busy time.

 You might not realize it, but walls can be a source of odor in your home, especially if the previous owners smoked.
 Before you move in furniture, wipe down all of the walls.
 This will help with any smoke odors that might linger in your home.
-Plus, you can rest assured that the walls behind your bookcases, couches, and other furniture is cleaned.
+Plus, you can rest assured that the walls behind your bookcases, couches, and other furniture is cleaned, since you might not be able to reach them again.

 Windows and Mirrors